google/JacquardSDKiOS/docs/Updating Firmware.md

 # Update your Jacquard tag

-If you have just bought your Jacquard product and using it out of the box.
-Our recomendation is to update the Tag using the Jacquard iOS app.
-[App Store link](https://apps.apple.com/us/app/jacquard-by-google/id1204971157).
+If you have just bought your Jacquard product and using it out of the box, your tag requires a firmware update.

+## Recommended firmware update method

+Once you have set a valid API key in the `SDKConfig` instance used to initialize `JacquardManagerImplementation` (see [this page](cloud-api-terms.html) for details on obtaining an API Key) the SDK will apply any required firmware updates when your tag connects.

+## Alternative firmware update method

+Alternatively, you can use the Jacquard iOS app in the App Store to update your tag's firmware using the instructions below.

-## What you need to get started
+### What you need to get started

 To set up your Jacquard Tag, you need: